dubschro/odroid-n2/README.md

 # THIS IS IN THE PROCESS OF BEING CREATED AND IS NOT COMPLETE
 # ODROID N2 Resources / Guide
-This repo and this README.md provide the recipie and utilities I use on my odroid-n2 to run modern arch (arch arm port) with.
+This repo and this README.md provide the recipie and utilities I use on my ODROID N2+ to run modern arch (arch arm port) with.
 I'm sure this information can help you get other distribitions working with mainline linux and u-boot as well, but be aware that this guide specifically provides instructions for Arch Linux Arm.
+Everything except the overclocking should be the same for an original N2.

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->